Applies to: SQL Server (all supported versions) Azure SQL Managed Instance

-SQL Server Service Broker provides native support for messaging and queuing applications in the SQL Server Database Engine.
-This makes it easier for developers to create sophisticated applications that use the Database Engine components to communicate between disparate databases.
-Developers can use Service Broker to easily build distributed and reliable applications.
+SQL Server Service Broker provide native support for messaging and queuing in the SQL Server Database Engine and Azure SQL Managed Instance.
+Developers can easily create sophisticated applications that use the Database Engine components to communicate between disparate databases, and build distributed and reliable applications.

+Use Service Broker components to implement native in-database asynchronous message processing functionalities.
 Application developers who use Service Broker can distribute data workloads across several databases without programming complex communication and messaging internals.
-This reduces development and test work because Service Broker handles the communication paths in the context of a conversation.
+Service Broker reduces development and test work because Service Broker handles the communication paths in the context of a conversation.
 It also improves performance.
 For example, front-end databases supporting Web sites can record information and send process intensive tasks to queue in back-end databases.
 Service Broker ensures that all tasks are managed in the context of transactions to assure reliability and technical consistency.

 Where is the documentation for Service Broker?